-Asking guest to pay to attend your wedding is a controversial subject!
-And one that comes up fairly regularly.
+Asking guests to pay to attend your wedding is a controversial subject!
 Would you ask your guests to pay to attend your wedding?

 This tradition dates from a time when the view of girls was one of them being an economic encumbrance.
 Outside the working classes, girls were not allowed to work.
 Thus they were rendered an economic millstone around the necks of men.
 So, brides’ families had to pay off the groom’s family with a dowry to persuade them to take their daughters off their hands while making sure they were taken care of.
 It wasn’t a matter of love actually.
 And still isn’t in some cultures.